Ishansinhaid/student-record-api/README.md

-📚 Student Record Management API (Flask + HTML)
-A simple web application built with Python Flask for managing student records.
+📚 Student Record Management API (Python Flask + HTML) A simple web application built with Python Flask for managing student records.
 Designed for learning DevOps, containerization, and cloud deployment practices.

-🚀 Features
+🚀 Features:
 ✅ Add student records via a web interface
 ✅ View all student records

-✅ Update student information
+✅ Update student information.
 ✅ Delete student records
 ✅ Lightweight – uses in-memory storage (no database)
 ✅ Fully containerized with Docker
 ✅ Deployment-ready for AWS ECR & EKS
 ✅ Compatible with CI/CD pipelines

 ✅ Prerequisites
 To build and deploy this project, you should have basic knowledge of:
 🐍 Python — for backend development
 🌐 Flask — lightweight web framework
 🐳 Docker — for containerizing the application

-🗃️ Git & GitHub — version control and source code management

-⚙️ GitHub Actions — CI/CD pipeline automation (used instead of Jenkins)

-☸️ Kubernetes — for container orchestration on EKS
+🗃️ Git & GitHub — version control and source code management ⚙️ GitHub Actions — CI/CD pipeline automation (used instead of Jenkins) ☸️ Kubernetes — for container orchestration on EKS.

-🐧 Linux Basics — for working with CLI, Docker, and Kubernetes tools

-☁️ AWS (ECR, EKS) — for container registry and managed Kubernetes cluster
+🐧 Linux Basics — for working with CLI, Docker, and Kubernetes tools ☁️ AWS (ECR, EKS) — for container registry and managed Kubernetes cluster

-🗂️ Project Structure
+🗂️ Project Structure:
-bash
-Copy
-Edit
 student-record-app/
 ├── app.py               # Flask application
 ├── requirements.txt     # Python dependencies